Staff Profile

 NE1 7RU

-I have established research expertise in the application of generative linguistic theory to the language classroom, particularly in respect to acquisition of the English article system, as well as a developing interest in how language is used to marginalise groups of people and maintain power and privilege.
-I am also involved in scholarship and citizenship work on peer support for carers and on accessibility, and as a result have developing expertise in issues related to equality, diversity, and inclusion (EDI) particularly in relation to accessibility and anti-ableism.
+I have established research expertise in second language acquisition and the application of generative linguistic theory to the language classroom, particularly in respect to acquisition of the English article system.
+I also have a developing interest in how language is used to marginalise groups of people and maintain power and privilege.
+I am involved in scholarship and citizenship work on peer support for carers and on accessibility, and as a result have developing expertise in issues related to equality, diversity, and inclusion (EDI) including neurodiversity, accessibility and anti-ableism.

 I joined Newcastle University as Lecturer in Applied Linguistics in September 2016, having previously worked at the University of Leeds.
-I became interested in linguistics whilst working as an English language teacher abroad in the 2000s.
-On returning to the UK, I first entered Higher Education as a mature student and spent a decade studying and working in Yorkshire before moving to the beautiful NE coast.
+I became interested in linguistics whilst working as an English language teacher abroad in the early 2000s.
+On returning to the UK, I first entered Higher Education as a mature UG student and spent a decade studying and working in Yorkshire before moving to the beautiful NE coast.
 For the last nine years, I have lead modules on Language Awareness and Teaching English for Academic Purposes and co-taught Research Methods on the MA Applied Linguistics and TESOL.
-From September 2025, I will be leading modules on linguistics on the BSc (hons) Speech and Language Therapy and the MSc (hons) Speech and Language Sciences.
+From September 2025, I am leading linguistics modules on the BSc (hons) Speech and Language Therapy and the MSc (hons) Speech and Language Sciences.

 Leadership and mentoring